Alexis J. Weyers

 Daniela Holgate

-Daniela Holgate’s practice focuses on probate litigation, as well as guardianship, conservatorship, and estate matters.
-She also assists seniors and their families with elder abuse restraining orders (EPPDAPA) and elder financial abuse matters.
+Daniela Holgate is a partner at Samuels Yoelin Kantor LLP whose practice focuses on guardianships and conservatorships, estate & trust administration and litigation, elder abuse restraining orders, and elder financial abuse matters.
 Daniela strives to use her talents to help her clients during stressful and complicated family situations.
-She prides herself on being energetic and passionate in her approach to problem-solving.

 When not in the office, Daniela enjoys live music, exploring Portland’s culinary scene, hiking with her dog, Shiloh, and reading a good book.